SystemsApproach/ops/control.rst

 4. Record the specified parameter setting(s), so the new value(s) persist.

-In this example, *QoS-Profile* is an abstract object being operated upon, and while this object must be understood by Runtime Control, making changes to this object might involve invoking low-level control operations on multiple subsystems, such as the SD-RAN (which is responsible for QoS in the RAN), the SD-Fabric (which is responsible for QoS through the switching fabric), SD-Core UP (which is responsible for QoS in the mobile core user plane), and SD-Core CP (which is responsible for QoS in the mobile core control plane).
+In this example, *QoS-Profile* and *Traffic Class* are abstract objects being operated upon, and while these objects must be understood by Runtime Control, making changes to them might involve invoking low-level control operations on multiple subsystems, such as the SD-RAN (which is responsible for QoS in the RAN), the SD-Fabric (which is responsible for QoS through the switching fabric), SD-Core UP (which is responsible for QoS in the mobile core user plane), and SD-Core CP (which is responsible for QoS in the mobile core control plane).

 In short, Runtime Control defines an abstraction layer on top of a collection of backend components, effectively turning them into